jeffsp/matleap/README.md

 ## Troubleshooting

-* Frames are returned with invalid looking frame data:  **This happens when the motion controller driver is not installed.**
+* Frames are returned with invalid frame data:  **This happens when the motion controller driver is not installed.**

 * Motion controller has slow framerate:  **The driver will go into standby mode if no movement is detected for a long period of time.**